 The development of previously vegetated land significantly changes the hydrological characteristics of the land by removing vegetation, changing the topography of the land, increasing impervious surfaces, and changing drainage paths.
 Traditionally, the increase in stormwater runoff, which is created by this development, has been mitigated through detention storage to control peak runoff and by increasing the hydraulic capacity of the drainage system.
 Recently, there has been progress toward considering more than just the hydraulic aspects of rainwater runoff to include aspects such as the natural hydrologic process, the overall watershed, and water quality.
 Some of the rainwater best management practices described in this section were developed as an attempt to mimic the natural characteristics of a watershed.
-Many of them promote infiltration of rainwater into the ground and provide groundwater recharge benefits in addition to rainwater runoff control.
+Many of them promote infiltration of rainwater runoff control.
 Rainwater best management practices may also be called: rainwater BMPs, stormwater source controls, low impact development BMPs, or rainwater management methods.